osg-htc/user-school-2018/docs/materials/day1/part2-ex2-queue-n.md

 Using $(Process) to Distinguish Jobs
 ------------------------------------

+As you saw with the experiment above, each job ended up overwriting the same output and error filenames in the submission directory.
+After all, we didn't tell it to behave any differently when it ran three jobs.
-As you saw with the experiment above, we need a way to separate output (and error) files *per job that is queued*, not just for the whole cluster of jobs.
+We need a way to separate output (and error) files *per job that is queued*, not just for the whole cluster of jobs.
 Fortunately, HTCondor has a way to separate the files easily.

-When processing a submit file, HTCondor defines and uses a special variable for the process number of each job.
-If you write `$(Process)` in a submit file, HTCondor will replace it with the process number of the job, independently for each job that is queued.
-For example, you can use the `$(Process)` variable to define a separate output file name for each job.
-Suppose the following two lines are in a submit file:
+When processing a submit file, HTCondor will replace any instance of `$(Process)` with the process number of the job, for each job that is queued.
+For example, you can use the `$(Process)` variable to define a separate output file name for each job:
 ``` file
 output = my-output-file-$(Process).out
 queue 10